 My name is Andrey Medvedev, and I automate marketing.
-I’m going to tell you the Russian divisions of the United Colors of Benetton brand launched the Color Club omnichannel loyalty program.
-The loyalty program operates in 17 offline points and online with multi-channel product recommendations based on machine learning, 19 automated email campaigns and SMS channels, as well as virtual wallets for Android and iOS devices.
-With the help of Color Club, they earned several million rubles of additional revenue over three months relative to the control group.
-Get ready for the long read! 🙂
+In this post I’ll be detailing how the CIS division of United Colors of Benetton launched the omnichannel Color Club loyalty program.
+Color Club operates online and in 17 offline points and with multi-channel product recommendations based on machine learning, 19 automated email campaigns and SMS channels, as well as virtual wallets for Android and iOS devices.
+With the help of Color Club, UCoB earned several hundred thousand dollars of additional revenue over three months relative to the control group.
+Get ready for a long read! 🙂

-We are proud that the Russian team became the first world’s first United Colors of Benetton division to launch an omnichannel loyalty program that works simultaneously online and offline.
-Opinions on the work done are shared by the Ecommerce Director of United Colors of Benetton Russia, Alexander Vologodsky, and his colleagues.
+We are proud that the CIS team became the world’s first United Colors of Benetton division to launch an omnichannel loyalty program that works simultaneously online and offline.
+Testimonials on the work done are shared by the E-commerce Director of United Colors of Benetton Russia, Alexander Vologodsky, and his colleagues.

 United Colors of Benetton is a clothing manufacturer from Italy.
-They hold six thousand stores in 120 countries.
-In Russia, United Colors of Benetton has dozens of retail locations.
-Its online stores are based on «Bitrix», the back office on «1C».
+They have 6,000 stores in 120 countries.
+In the CIS, United Colors of Benetton has dozens of retail locations.

-A year ago, the marketing of our colleagues at United Colors of Benetton was a bit under the weather.
-Purchases in offline stores were anonymous, so marketers did not know a thing about purchase histories, interests, and preferences of such clients.
-It was preferable to measure offline deals statistically, but it was unclear how to approach this.
-Additionally, without a loyalty program, it was impossible to calculate a customer’s Lifetime Value, the number of orders per person, as well as the purchase frequency.
+A year ago, our colleagues’ marketing at United Colors of Benetton wasn’t doing so great.
+Purchases in offline stores were anonymous, so marketers didn’t have any information on purchase histories, interests, and preferences of offline customers.
+The team wanted to analyze offline campaign statistics, but it was unclear how to approach this.
+In addition, without a loyalty program, it was impossible to calculate a customer’s lifetime value, the number of orders per person, as well as the purchase frequency.

-Benetton wanted to reward their dedicated customers with gifts and recommend appropriate new goods that match their preferences.
-But without purchase histories, this was impossible.
-A part of the information could be gathered from their online store, but client behavior in offline differs.
-Additionally, not all offline buyers like to shop online.
+UCoB wanted to reward their loyal customers with gifts and recommend new items that matched their preferences – but without purchase histories, this was impossible.
+The online store provided some useful information, but this wasn’t enough, as customer behavior offline differs.
+In addition, not all offline buyers like to shop online.

-We wanted to find a technological solution that would centralize customer data, store purchase data, and set up personal promotions and automated communications in a single window.
-Moreover, all of this with a reliable measurement relative to the control group.
+The brand wanted to find a technological solution that would help centralize customer data, store purchase data, and allow the team to set up personal promotions and automated communications in a single window.
+Moreover, they wanted to be able to test the reliability of their approach relative to a control group.

-In other words, colleagues from United Colors of Benetton were looking for a marketing platform that:
+In other words, the United Colors of Benetton team were looking for a marketing platform that:

-- Could be used as a single hub on customer data for segmenting an audience based on behavioral data in order to run automated communications and personal offers.
+- Could be used as a single hub for customer data, for segmenting an audience based on behavioral data in order to run automated communications and personal offers.

-- Can create personalized offers in off and online based on a client’s purchase history and preferences.
+- Can create personalized offers offline and online, based on a customer’s purchase history and preferences.